mfelleisen/Santorini/Material/plan.md

 ## Stage 5

 Expand the server-client framework to run entire knock-out tournaments.
-Each round is a best-of-five series, with the winner moving on and the loser dropping out.
+Each round is a best-of series, with the winner moving on and the loser dropping out.

+A tournament pitches n players against each other in a round-robin ("everyone against everyone"].
+A player is specified with two pieces of information per line
+-- an identifying name; and
+-- a path to a file that implements the player mechanics.

+Each confrontation between two players is run as a "best of (3 for now)" game.
+A player that fails or cheats gets eliminated and all of its past results are counter in favor of its opponents.

 The End.